HoTT/Foundations/IT/README.md

   * weak natural numbers reduce to weak W-types
   * second number class reduces to weak W-types

+## How to compile

+Starting in the `Foundations` directory:

+    cd Generalities
+    coqc uuu.v
+    coqc uu0.v
+    cd ../IT
+    make

+That should be it.
+Note that you need Coq 8.3pl3 or newer.

 ## The organization of files

 1. We rely only on two files from Foundations, namely: